-- (10) Must have more than 6 years total military service. - (11) Formal training (successful completion of the MOS 79V Army Reserve Career Counselor Course conducted at the Army Reserve Readiness Training Center (ARRTC) under the auspices of the Recruiting and Retention College (RRC) is mandatory.
-MOS 79V may be awarded to Soldiers in the rank of SSG/SFC who complete MOS qualification training and are assigned to a valid 79V position (Non-waiverable). - (12) Waiver authority for (7), (9), and (10) above is Office of the Chief Army Reserve (OCAR), Army Reserve Careers Division (ARCD), Operations Branch, 85 Chamberlin Street, Bldg 6579, Fort Knox, KY, 40121-5107.
-OCAR, ARCD is the proponent for the Army Reserve Career Counseling Program and MOS 79V.
-All waiver requests will be emailed to usarmy.usarc.arcd.mbx.hq-ops-cuops@mail.mil. - c.
+- (13) Army Reserve Career Counselor is the entry level for all Soldiers reclassifying to 79V.
+All reclassifying Soldiers must be assigned to an Army Reserve Career Counselor position within the ARCG table of distribution and allowance (TDA).
+Soldiers must successfully serve 24 months in the ARCC position prior to assignment to developmental, operational, or broadening assignment in or outside of the ARCG TDA. - (14) Waiver authority is Army Reserve Careers Group (ARCG), Operations Branch, 85 Chamberlin Street, Building 6579, Fort Knox, KY, 40121-5107.
+ARCG is the proponent for the MOS 79V.
+All reclassification requests and waivers must be e-mailed to the Senior Career Management NCO / Proponent at usarmy.usarc.arcg.mbx.79v-personnel-development-division@army.mil. - c.
 Additional skill identifiers.
-(Note: Refer to table 12-8 (Listing of universal ASI's associated with all MOS)). - (1) 4R--Transition NCO. - d.
+(Note: Refer to table 12-8 (Listing of universal ASI's associated with all MOS)).

+4R--Transition NCO.

+- d.
 Physical requirements and standards of grade (SG).
 Physical requirements and SG relating to MOS 79V are listed in the following tables: - (1) Table 10-79V-1.
 Physical requirements. - (2) Table 10-79V-2.
 Standards of grade TOE/MTOE (N/A). - (3) Table 10-79V-3.
 Standards of grade TDA.